thekatze/rehash/README.md

 # Is rehash for me?

-Probably not.
-It caters to a niche audience.
 A normal password manager is the way to go for most intents and purposes.
 I would highly recommend [Bitwarden](https://bitwarden.com/).

 The major drawbacks of rehash are: